aniketkumar7/Pattern_in_CPP/README.md

 # Pattern in C++

-This repository contains the source code of various pattern in C++
+This repository contains the source code of various pattern in C++ Language.